JsyTim/VAST_Mini_Challenge_Three/README.md

 #### a.
 Compare uncertainty of the static sensors to the mobile sensors.
 What anomalies can you see?
 Are there sensors that are too uncertain to trust?

+#### b.
+Which regions of the city have greater uncertainty of radiation measurement?
+Use visual analytics to explain your rationale.

+#### c.
+What effects do you see in the sensor readings after the earthquake and other major events?
+What effect do these events have on uncertainty?

 By comparing the static sensors with mobile sensors in all the regions, we find that static sensor 11 in region 9 has very different, or even opposit readings from the mobile sensors.
 By comparing this static sensor to static sensors in other regions, we find that this static sensor might not be reliable.
 Because other static sensors have similar trends in the change of radiation value over time.